SDSS Privacy notice.

 Similarly, where enquiries are submitted to us we will only use the information supplied to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

-Along with member services SDSS offers various services to the public, for example signposting and training.
+Along with member services SDSS offers various services to the public, for example signposting and training, along with consultations and support access digital content by telephone.

 We have to hold the details of the people who have requested the service in order to effectively provide the service.
 However, we only use these details to provide the service the person has requested and for other closely related purposes.
 For example, we might use information about people who have attended training to carry out a survey to find out what impact the training had or if they may be interested in further training.
 When people do subscribe to our services, they can cancel their subscription at any time and are given an easy way of doing this.